-- Where not required by law or required by the Public Health Authority, Brookfield Properties strongly encourages all elevator occupants to wear a mask or facial covering.
+- Where not required by law or required by the Public Health Authority, Brookfield Properties strongly encourages all elevator occupants and/or those in common areas to wear a mask or facial covering.

 - When boarding in the Main Lobby:

-- Please follow the directions indicated by the posted signage while queuing for your elevator, where provided.
+- Please follow the signage and / or floor markers while queuing for your elevator

 - When boarding from an alternate location: